nullscreen/yt/README.md

     account = Googol::YoutubeAccount.new(refresh_token: refresh_token) # to impersonate a Youtube Account
     ```

-Remember that the redirect URL you use in the app must also be registered in
+Remember to add every redirect URL that you plan to use in the Google Developers
-the Google Developers Console.
-Also, remember to set a Product name for your app in the Google Developers
-Console, under API & Auth > Consent screen.
+Console, and to set a *Product name* in Consent screen (under API & Auth).

 How to install
 ==============

 To install on your system, run

     gem install googol

 To use inside a bundled Ruby project, add this line to the Gemfile:

     gem 'googol', '~> 0.1.0'

-The googol gem follows [Semantic Versioning](http://semver.org).
+Since the gem follows [Semantic Versioning](http://semver.org),
-Any new release that is fully backward-compatible bumps the *patch* version (0.0.x).
-Any new version that breaks compatibility bumps the *minor* version (0.x.0)

-Indicating the full version in your Gemfile (*major*.*minor*.*patch*) guarantees
+indicating the full version in your Gemfile (~> *major*.*minor*.*patch*)
-that your project won’t occur in any error when you `bundle update` and a new
+guarantees that your project won’t occur in any error when you `bundle update`
-version of Googol is released.
+and a new version of Googol is released.

 Why you should use Googol…
 --------------------------